-Copyright Information: This scarf pattern is © Amy Solovay and licensed to About.com Inc. Please do not post this pattern or any part thereof, including the photos, on another website or reproduce it in any form without written permission from an authorized representative of the New York Times Company (the parent company of About.com.)
+Copyright Information for This Pattern: This scarf pattern is © Amy Solovay and licensed to About.com Inc. Please do not post this pattern or any part of it, including the photos, on another website, or reproduce it in any form, without written permission from an authorized representative of About.com.
 It is possible that perhaps you could obtain this permission if you submit a reprint request and the request is approved.
-The New York Times Company has the final say in this matter; thanks for your understanding.
+The company has the final say in this matter; thanks for your understanding.

 The stitches used in this scarf, chain stitch and single crochet, have history that goes back hundreds of years.
 I've found both stitches used often in various vintage crochet manuals, such as the following:

 Fleisher's Knitting and Crocheting Manual -- I happen to have the 1918 edition, but every other edition of this publication I've seen also features these same stitches.